 Building permits were issued for the improvements relating to the March 1, 2023 HPB approval and work began on both the main and accessory commercial structures.
 During construction the contractor encountered structural issues with the rear accessory office structure and subsequently removed three of four sections of supporting walls.
-The structure is non-conforming with respect to setbacks on the west side adjacent to the north/south alley, where a 10' setback is required, and the building existed with a 3' setback.
+The structure is non-conforming with respect to setbacks on the west side adjacent to the north/south alley, where a 10' setback is required, and the building existed with a 1.8' setback.
 A Stop Work Order was issued to the property owner given the scope of work exceeded the HPB approval.
 City Staff met with the property owner and their contractor to review the next steps in the process.
 Since the building is non-conforming with respect to setbacks a Variance for the reconstruction of the structure is now required as well as review of a Demolition request in association with a new COA and Site Plan Modification.
+The request was initially scheduled for the September 4 HPB meeting, but was removed from the agenda.
 The requests are now before the board for review.